The LGL Group (NYSE:LGL) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of The LGL Group (NYSE:LGL – Get Rating) in a research note issued to investors on Monday.
-The brokerage issued a hold rating on the stock.
+StockNews.com began coverage on shares of The LGL Group (NYSE:LGL – Get Rating) in a report published on Tuesday morning.
+The firm issued a hold rating on the stock.

 Want More Great Investing Ideas?